signalfx/splunk-otel-js/examples/esbuild/README.md

 - `npm run clear-bundle` - Remove the bundle directory
 - `npm run esbuild` - Build bundle
 - `npm run esbuild-start` - Start the bundled app
+- `npm run start:collector` - Build and run the app with profiling and metrics enabled
 - `npm start` - Build and run the app (default for e2e tests)

 ## How it works